wmo-im/wis2box-training/documentation/docs/practical-sessions/data-conversion-tools.md

     {"eccodes_key": "internationalDataSubCategory", "value": "const:2"},
     ```

-    There is **no** CSV column mapped to the eccodes key `internationalDataSubCategory`, instead the value `const:2` is used and will be encoded in all BUFR files produced with this mapping template.
+    **There is no CSV column mapped to the eccodes key `internationalDataSubCategory`**, instead the constant value 2 is used and will be encoded in all BUFR files produced with this mapping template.

 ### convert CSV to BUFR